Vulgar Latin: Fragmentation

-An oft-posed question is why (or when, or how) Latin “fragmented” into several different languages.
+An oft-posed question is why (or when, or how) Latin "fragmented" into several different languages.
+As literary evidence suggests, the spread of spoken or "Vulgar Latin" became more and more intensive over time in major provinces of the Roman Empire (such as Britannia, Dalmatia, Gallia Narbonensis, Lusitania, Moesia, Pannonia, and Venetia et Histria), although to a varying degree in each one of them.
 Current hypotheses contrast the centralizing and homogenizing socio-economic, cultural, and political forces that characterized the Roman Empire with the centrifugal forces that prevailed afterwards.

-By the end of the first century CE the Romans had seized the entire Mediterranean Basin and established hundreds of colonies in the conquered provinces.
+By the end of the 1st century CE, the Romans had seized the entire Mediterranean Basin and established hundreds of colonies in the conquered provinces.
 Over time this—along with other factors that encouraged linguistic and cultural assimilation, such as political unity, frequent travel and commerce, military service, etc.—led to Latin becoming the predominant language throughout the western Mediterranean.
 Latin itself was subject to the same assimilatory tendencies, such that its varieties had probably become more uniform by the time the Empire fell than they had been before it.
 That is not to say that the language had been static for all those years, but rather that ongoing changes tended to spread to all regions.

-The rise of the first Arab caliphate in the seventh century marked the definitive end of Roman dominance over the Mediterranean.
+The rise of the first Arab caliphate in the 7th century marked the definitive end of Roman dominance over the Mediterranean.
 It is from approximately that century onward that regional differences proliferate in Latin documents, revealing the fragmentation of Latin into the incipient Romance languages.
 Until then Latin appears to have been remarkably homogeneous, as far as can be judged from its written records, although careful statistical analysis reveals regional differences in the treatment of the vowel /ĭ/, and in the frequency of the merger of (original) intervocalic /b/ and /w/, by about the fifth century CE.